BrightcoveOS/evaporate-brightcove/examples/nodejs/README.md

 Requirements:

  * a compatible version of node (current LTS)
- * a `.env` file with credentials to Brightcove APIs and AWS S3
+ * copy `.env-sample` file in this directory to `.env` and replace all the values with your [Brightcove](https://support.brightcove.com/en/video-cloud/docs/managing-api-authentication-credentials) and AWS credentials

-### Installing Node

-Use the dmg to install a compatible [version of node](https://nodejs.org/dist/v6.10.2/node-v6.10.2.pkg).

 Next install the node dependencies: